EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 # Run RStudio

-'Run RStudio' is a container execution service app that allows you to run an RStudio container on a back-end.
+'Run RStudio' is a Container Execution Service app that allows you to run an RStudio container on a back-end.

 TODO